 - Minimum tank size (as an adult): 55 gallons

 Archer fish are unique fish known for preying on insects and small animals by shooting them with water droplets created from their unique, specialized mouths.
 A rare species that is prized for its unique behavior and vibrant patterns, it is an excellent option for keeping in an aquarium as it gets along well with most other species.

-The family of archer fish is small, with only about ten species in the single genus.
+The family of Archer fish is small, with only about ten species in a single genus.
 While only seven species are recognized formally by scientists and popular among aquarium hobbyists, these unique fish are one of the most fascinating kinds you can raise.